Stable subgroups of graph products: Purely loxodromic subgroups

-\begin{thm} Let $\Gamma$ be a finite simple graph with no isolated vertices, $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ be a collection of infinite finitely generated groups with no infinite torsion subgroups, and $P(\gp )$ the prism complex of the graph product $\gp$.
-Let $H$ be a finitely generated subgroup of the graph product $\gp$.
-Then the following are equivalent. \begin{enumerate} \item $H$ is stable in $\gp$. \item The orbit maps of $H$ into the contact graph $\CX$ are quasi-isometric embeddings. \item $H$ is almost join-free. \item $H$ is purely loxodromic with respect to the action on $\CX$. \end{enumerate} \end{thm}
+\begin{cor} Let $\Gamma$ be a finite simple graph with no isolated vertices, $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ be a collection of infinite finitely generated groups with no infinite torsion subgroups, and $P(\gp )$ the prism complex of the graph product $\gp$.
+A finitely generated subgroup $H$ of $\gp$ is stable if and only if it is purely loxodromic with respect to the action on the contact graph $\CX$. \end{cor}